ProgVal/nightowls/README.md

 <!-- ## What is not in Book -->

-## Ce qui n'est pas dans Livre
+## Ce qui n’est pas dans Livre

 <!-- Book is not hard science.
 It's a collection of opinions weighed by conversations with other programmers online and off, reading some research about sleep and so on.
 If you want to look at hard science on the subject, you should talk to some of the wonderful people who research this stuff for a living. -->

-Livre n'est pas purement scienfifique.
-C'est un ensemble d'opinions recueuillies via des conversations avec des programmeurs, en ligne ou hors ligne, de la lecture sur le sommeil, et j'en passe.
+Livre n’est pas purement scienfifique.
+C’est un ensemble d’opinions recueuillies via des conversations avec des programmeurs, en ligne ou hors ligne, de la lecture sur le sommeil, et j’en passe.
 Si vous voulez voir l’aspect scientifique de la chose, vous devriez aller parler à ces merveilleuses personnes qui recherchent ce genre de chose afin de vivre.

 <!-- ## How finished is Book -->